Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 4. Python packages needed: Pandas for data aggregation, Numpy for calculation, Folium for the map

 ## File Structure
-[Describe the file structure of your project, including how the files are organized and what each file contains.
-Be sure to explain the purpose of each file and how they are related to one another.]
 1. taiwan_toilet_full: All toilets data, translated and cleaned, N=44876
 2. tourist_spot_full: All tourist spots, removed repetition, N=922
 3. taiwan_population: Population, area, toilets by all counties, N=23 (22 counties + all taiwan)
 4. taipei_population: Taipei population per district, for mapping, N=13
 5. Taipei_Toilet_new: Taipei toilets coordinates, N=6994
-6. tourist_with_boundaries_en: Taipei Tourists spots & coordinates, N=31
+6. tourist_with_boundaries_en: Taipei most popular Tourists spots & coordinates, compiled manually from Taipei's government data & Google Maps, N=31
 7. 2021TW_SHP.zip: Taiwan maps for plotting
+8. R-final.R: R Script for main tasks (some minor analysis are done previously)
+9. tourists_toilet: Results: Toilets around 400m of tourists spots, N=922

 ## Analysis
-[Describe your analysis methods and include any visualizations or graphics that you used to present your findings.
-Explain the insights that you gained from your analysis and how they relate to your research question or problem statement.]

 ### Toilets Distribution per Population & Area
 We calculate the number of toilets per 100,000 population and area (km2) for 22 counties/cities in Taiwan and nationwide.
 This is the method used by Bliss & Park (2020) to examine toilet distribution in 12 cities in the US, Europe and Asia.
 From the toilet data, we use dplyr's group_by command to aggregate toilet numbers, then we merge it with population and area data to calculate.
-The data is presented in file []
+The data is presented in file taiwan_population.xlsx.

-Findings:
+**Findings:**
 - Toilets per 100k population: Taitung has the highest ratio: 377.4, while Pingtung has the lowest: 125.2.
 Average number is 256 and median number is 216.
-(Notes: Results are not valid counties with population below 100k people: Lianjiang, Kinmen, Penghu)
+(Notes: Results are not valid in counties with population below 100k people: Lianjiang, Kinmen, Penghu)
 - Toilets per area (km2): Taipei has the highest ratio: 25.7; while Hualien has the lowest: 0.16.
 Average number is 3.4 and median is 1.4.

 We visualize the result using heatmap & charts, for Taiwan and Taipei below.